ManuelVU/categorization-with-chmm/src/README.md

 TO DO

+- Need to write the function to calculate the product of the transition probabilities of all other chains.

 - Start the forward filter backward sampling function for the first trial.

 - Program a function that can take two vectors of states and return the product